 The EAT said that the tribunal need not find that the individual’s performance is so badly affected that it takes him below the range of absolute levels of performance exhibited amongst other colleagues.

 Subject to that, when it comes to point 3 above, the position of fellow workers (as opposed to the public at large) is not necessarily irrelevant where they are doing the same or similar jobs, or required to perform the same or similar tasks.
 In the Paterson case itself, consideration was given to the position of fellow workers required to take the same assessment, and their ability to complete it within a given time constraint.
-(Note: In Paterson the tribunal had accepted that the claimant should be given 25% extra time in the exam, which the EAT said must mean that his impairment had a “substantial” effect.)
+(Note: In Paterson the tribunal had accepted that the claimant should be given 25% extra time in the exam, which the EAT in Paterson said must mean that his impairment had a “substantial” effect.)
 Considering fellow workers may help the tribunal to assess and calibrate the significance of the impact of the impairment on the individual claimant in relative, not absolute, terms.
 The tribunal may take into account how the degree or extent of differential in the claimant’s performance (with the impairment versus how it would be without) compares with the degree of differential or variation in performances that might normally be encountered among workers required to carry out this task who do not have the impairment:

 “If in a given case, for example, the Tribunal found that an individual’s performance was 50% lower than normal for him, it might readily accept that a reduction of 50% in performance would be significant and unusual for anyone.
 However, if the Tribunal found that the reduction in his performance was just a few percentage points, it might be assisted in considering whether that was a substantial reduction, by looking at the wider picture of whether a reduction of that more modest level was something that would generally be regarded as significant, if exhibited by someone else who was subject to the same kind of assessment; or whether it would fall within the degree of fluctuation in ordinary performance normally found among those who did not have the impairment.”